-After an electron beam bunch has made 5.5 passes around the JLab accelerator ring and reaches an energy of 12 GeV, it will be passed towards Hall D. This section will follow the electron beam towards the diamond radiator where it will convert some of its momentum to Bremsstrahlung radiation.
+After an electron beam bunch has made 5.5 passes around the JLab accelerator ring and reaches an energy of 12 GeV, it will be passed towards Hall D. This section will follow the electron beam towards the diamond radiator where it will produce linearly polarized coherent Bremsstrahlung radiation.
 This radiation will then continue down the beam pipe and into the GlueX spectrometer where it will interact with a stationary liquid hydrogen target.
 All of the relevant sub detectors inside the beam pipe, as well as inside the GlueX spectrometer will be described in the subsections below.